yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-17/lab/README.md

 ### Testing
 * Write tests around all of your units
 * Test event handlers (not events themselves)
 * Use spies to assert that you're calling event handlers

-### Deployment
-* Your server need not be deployed to Heroku for this lab.
-However, installing it remotely will allow it to be publicly tested and played with.

-###  Documentation
-Complete the README.md file included in the lab folder

-### Assignemnt Submission Instructions
+## Assignment Submission Instructions
 Refer to the [lab-instructions.md](../../../reference/submission-instructions/labs.md) for the complete lab submission process and expectations